alabsi91/reanimated-color-picker/docs/pages/api/color-picker-wrapper.md

 The `ColorPicker` component is responsible for managing all built-in components.

-> [!caution] All built-in components must be wrapped within `ColorPicker` component.
+> [!caution] All built-in components must be wrapped within the `ColorPicker` component.

 You can nest components freely to achieve any layout: